jerbarnes/multitask_negation_for_targeted_sentiment/README.md

 ### Number of parameters

+(We assume that all of the models are stored in the following directory `./data/models`, see the [Models](#models) section for more details on how to download the trained models.)

 To find the statistics for the number of parameters in the different models run:

 ``` bash